 It was on one of those trips in the mid 80s that they paid for a snowboard lesson and rental.
 After a couple of seasons in Big Bear in the 90s, Jamie moved back to Colorado, then within a couple of years had the opportunity to relocate to Portland for work and has been here since.

 Mt Hood & Mt Bachelor provide ample opportunity for progression in various conditions leading to well rounded snowboarders.
-He’s excited to be working with the OISA to help develop our young men & women into confident riders that find fun in all of the challenges in our 10 month season.
+He's excited to continue working with OISA to develop young men & women into confident riders that find fun in all of the challenges in our 10 month season.

 Joined Board: 2022